TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- assign port to the internal network address

 - port number in start server gui: maybe somehow save that port number when the textbox deactivates...

 - disallow nat on official server